-Since they’re often hidden from view, it’s easy to neglect your armpits—that is, until they start giving you issues.
+Since they’re often hidden from view, it’s easy to neglect your armpits—until they start giving you issues, that is.

 Treating underarm concerns can be frustrating because, if you think about it, our armpits never really catch a break.
 Between constant shaving, sweating, and friction from everyday movements, it can be hard to get on top of irritation (spoiler alert: irritation is at the root of almost every common armpit concern).

 In this post, I’ll teach you how to get smooth armpits just in time for summer with the help of Dr. Uju Rapu, a medical doctor specializing in dermatology and esthetic medicine and the founder of Belfiore Aesthetics in Lagos, Nigeria.
 “The underarms are an area that patients are often concerned about,” she says.
 “Getting smooth armpits is something I’m often asked about.”

 Problem 1: You Want Smooth Armpits After Shaving, But They Get Bumpy and Irritated

 If you feel like you find yourself having to choose between smooth armpits and hair removal, you’re not alone.
 Shaving is such a common trigger for underarm irritation.

 It’s important to recognize that shaving is actually a form of physical exfoliation—you’re manually removing the top layer of dead skin cells every time you run a blade over your skin.
 Daily exfoliation isn’t recommended for any other part of the body, so it stands to reason that shaving every day could cause irritation.

 Thankfully, there are a few simple steps you can take to reduce irritation from shaving.

 I personally prefer shaving gels to shaving creams, and I definitely don’t recommend using plain soap.
 The nice thing about gel is that it’s a little thicker and adheres to the skin well.
 This helps create a good buffer between your skin and the blade (which should be replaced regularly, btw).

 Keep the area moisturized